hanxiaomax/Learncpp_CN/docs/11-19-Introduction-to-standard-library-algorithms.md

 }
 ```

-COPY

-With `std::for_each`, our intentions are clear.
+使用 `std::for_each` 时，程序的 our intentions are clear.
 Call `doubleNumber` with each element of `arr`.
 In the range-based for-loop, we have to add a new variable, `i`.
 This leads to several mistakes that a programmer could do when they’re tired or not paying attention.
 For one, there could be an implicit conversion if we don’t use `auto`.
 We could forget the ampersand, and `doubleNumber` wouldn’t affect the array.
 We could accidentally pass a variable other than `i` to `doubleNumber`.
 These mistakes cannot happen with `std::for_each`.

 Additionally, `std::for_each` can skip elements at the beginning or end of a container, for example to skip the first element of `arr`, [`std::next`](https://en.cppreference.com/w/cpp/iterator/next) can be used to advance begin to the next element.